A Michigan bad faith insurance lawyer can help you if you were treated unjustly by an insurance company.

-When an insured is sued by another person, the insurer is required to provide a legal defense.
+When an insurer is sued by another person, the insurer is required to provide a legal defense.
 Many times, the carrier will refuse to provide a defense even for a covered claim.

 Many people simply cannot afford the legal fees associated with defending a case.
 As such, the insured is facing a potential money judgment that can lead them to bankruptcy.

 Under the law, the insurance company is still required to provide a legal defense to a lawsuit while the coverage issue is investigated.
 The failure to provide a defense can give rise to a bad faith claim.

 Insurance policies are complex contracts written by insurance company lawyers.
 They are long, confusing, and difficult to understand.

 In many cases, even lawyers and judges fumble over the true meaning and intent of a provision in a policy.